kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. name of the bucket.
 If supplied then `generateBucketName` is ignored.
 **Not** recommended for new buckets since names must be unique within an entire object store.
 1. if supplied then `bucketName` must be empty.
-This value becomes the prefix for a randomly generated name.
+This value becomes the prefix for a randomly generated name and is the preferred way to create a new bucket.
 After `Provision` returns `bucketName` is set to this random name.
 If both `bucketName` and `generateBucketName` are supplied then `BucketName` has precedence and `GenerateBucketName` is ignored.
 If both `bucketName` and `generateBucketName` are blank or omitted then the storage class is expected to contain the name of an _existing_ bucket.
 It's an error if all three bucket related names are blank or omitted.
 1. storageClass which defines the object-store service and the bucket provisioner.
+**Note:** we are happy to define a namespaced _BucketClass_ Custom Resource based on community input.
 1. additionalConfig gives providers a location to set store-specific config values (tenant, namespace...).
 The value is a list of 1 or more key-value pairs.